 The caterpillars cause great damage to the leaves of a tobacco plant.
 Just two such caterpillars can defoliate an entire plant.

-The distinguishing feature between tobacco hornworm and tomato hornworm caterpillars are the markings present on their bodies.
+The distinguishing feature between tobacco hornworm and tomato hornworm caterpillars are the markings on their bodies.
 While tobacco hornworms have white diagonal lines, tomato hornworms have V-shaped markings on their body.

 Tobacco hornworm caterpillars can be controlled using insecticides.